eryon/discord-to-fvtt/README.md

 ## Roadmap - Planned Features

-- **User linking**: link game users to Discord user ids for names, portraits, and message ownership
 - **Markdown formatting**: apply markdown formatting to the message to imitate Discord's styling
 - **Whispers**: make a hook to mimic DMs as whispers